attilathedud/Reddit-4chan-Randomizer/README.md

-# RedditRandomizer
+# Reddit/4chan Randomizer
-Make randomly browsing reddit easy.
-Simply hit a hotkey to navigate to a random page while on reddit.
+Chrome plugin that makes it easy to navigate to random Reddit pages/4chan threads.

-Makes use of jQuery, blockUI, keycombinator, and jwerty plugins.
+Makes use of jQuery, blockUI, keycombinator, and jwerty.